min2ha/ukwa-site/content/target/67160/index.en.md

   "start_date": "2018-06-13T09:00:00Z"
 }

-# All Wales Antenatal Routine Enquiry Into Domestic Abuse Care Pathway

 The All Wales Antenatal Routine Enquiry into Domestic Abuse Care Pathway & Training Pack was established in January 2004, the aim of the group was to consider improvements in maternity services for women experiencing domestic abuse in pregnancy.